 The North Carolina General Statutes (Chapter 50B: Domestic Violence Laws) set forth the process and procedure for the issuance of a restraining order.
 In considering whether to issue a “50B Order” the Court may consider:

 - Abusive Conduct

 If a person violates a protective order by trying to contact the victim or entering a prohibited residence, the person may be arrested even without an arrest warrant.
 They may receive an additional conviction of a Class A misdemeanor.
 This often means up to 60 days in jail.

-Defense for Domestic Violence Charges in North Carolina
+Criminal Defense Lawyers for Domestic Violence Charges Raleigh NC

 In many instances, the person is falsely accused of domestic violence by a vindictive spouse or partner.
 In these situations, it’s important to obtain legal representation to build a case on the accused’s behalf.
 If you’re facing allegations of criminal charges, felony or misdemeanor, call an experienced criminal defense lawyer.

 We provide sound legal advice and guidance for serious criminal charges.
 It’s important to build your defense strategy and gather evidence, talk to witnesses, and protect your legal rights.
 Defense attorneys will want to carefully review the facts of your case, including circumstantial evidence relating to the criminal charges.